AdobeDocs/marketo-measure.en/help/configuration-and-setup/marketo-measure-and-salesforce/page-layout-instructions.md

    ![](assets/7.png)

-1. Go back to the Related List option in the menu and now add the **Buyer Attribution Touchpoint** related list.
+1. Go back to the [!UICONTROL Related List] option in the menu and now add the **[!UICONTROL Buyer Attribution Touchpoint]** related list.

-1. Click the wrench icon and add the following columns in this order:
+1. Click the [!UICONTROL wrench] icon and add the following columns in this order:

    * Attribution Touchpoint
    * Marketing Channel